Moon-Garden/moon_garden_fe/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Background
 The tradition of lunar gardening has been practiced for as long as folks have been planting seeds and working the soil.
-It is believed by many cultures that the combination of the illumination of the moon and gravitational effect of the moon on earths waters impact the gardening process.
-Moon Garden gives recommendations based on the various phases of the moon and provides garden tracking services for users.
+It is believed by many cultures that the combination of the moon's illumination and its gravitational effect on earth's waters impact the gardening process.
+Moon Garden gives planting recommendations based on the various moon phases and provides garden tracking services for users.

-When working with the land it is important to acknowledge who's land it is that is being worked.
-If you're curious about the history of your region, checkout our [Land Acknowledgment](http://localhost:3000/land_acknowledgements) page
+When working with the land it is important to acknowledge whose land it is that is being worked.
+If you're curious about the history of your region, check out our [Land Acknowledgment](https://moon-garden-fe.herokuapp.com/land_acknowledgements) page

 ### Built With
 ![Ruby](https://img.shields.io/badge/Ruby_on_Rails-CC0000?style=for-the-badge&logo=ruby-on-rails&logoColor=white)